 Forthcoming Journal Articles

-Information Transmission between Livestock Futures and Expert Price Forecasts (June 2013)
+Information Transmission between Hog Futures and Expert Price Forecasts Journal of Agribusiness

 Behavioral Biases in Grain Marketing: Evidence from Market Advisory Service Recommendations (January 2009)